MobilityData/mobility-feed-api/functions-python/big_query_ingestion/README.md

 # GTFS and GBFS Data Transfer Cloud Functions

-This project includes two HTTP-triggered Google Cloud Functions designed to process and load GTFS (General Transit Feed Specification) and GBFS (General Bikeshare Feed Specification) data into Google BigQuery.
+This directory includes two HTTP-triggered Google Cloud Functions designed to transfer GTFS and GBFS data into Google BigQuery.

 ## Overview

-These Cloud Functions automate the ingestion of GTFS and GBFS data into BigQuery by:
+These Cloud Functions automate the transfer of GTFS and GBFS data into BigQuery by:

-1. **Retrieving**: Downloading JSON report files from a Google Cloud Storage bucket.
+1. **Retrieving**: Collecting all NDJSON files from a Google Cloud Storage bucket.
-2. **Processing**: Enriching the data with additional fields such as location details and ensuring it adheres to predefined schemas (defined in `src/gbfs/gbfs_schema.json` and `src/gtfs/gtfs_schema.json`).
+2. **Loading**: Ingesting the NDJSON data into a new BigQuery table.
+The table name includes a date string suffix, ensuring that data is grouped by date (with GTFS and GBFS data handled separately).
-3. **Loading**: Converting the processed data to NDJSON format and loading it into BigQuery.
+3. **Cleaning Up**: Deleting the processed NDJSON files from the bucket to prevent reprocessing.

 ### Cloud Functions

-- **`ingest_data_to_big_query_gtfs`**: Handles the GTFS data transfer process.
+- **`ingest_data_to_big_query_gtfs`**: Handles the transfer of GTFS data to BigQuery.
-- **`ingest_data_to_big_query_gbfs`**: Handles the GBFS data transfer process.
+- **`ingest_data_to_big_query_gbfs`**: Handles the transfer of GBFS data to BigQuery.

-Both functions are triggered via HTTP and are typically invoked automatically by a Cloud Scheduler on a predefined schedule.
+Both functions are triggered via HTTP and can be invoked manually or automatically by a Cloud Scheduler on a predefined schedule.

 ## Project Structure

 - **`main.py`**: Defines the HTTP-triggered Cloud Functions that initiate the GTFS and GBFS data transfer processes.
-- **`gbfs_big_query_ingest.py`**: Contains the logic for processing and loading GBFS data into BigQuery.
+- **`gbfs_big_query_ingest.py`**: Contains the logic for retrieving NDJSON files, loading GBFS data into BigQuery, and deleting the processed files.
-- **`gtfs_big_query_ingest.py`**: Contains the logic for processing and loading GTFS data into BigQuery.
+- **`gtfs_big_query_ingest.py`**: Contains the logic for retrieving NDJSON files, loading GTFS data into BigQuery, and deleting the processed files.
-- **`common/`**: Shared utilities and helper functions, including schema loading, data filtering, and BigQuery data transfer logic.
+- **`common/`**: Shared utilities and helper functions for interacting with Google Cloud Storage and BigQuery.
 - **`tests/`**: Unit tests for all modules and functions, ensuring correct functionality and robustness.

 ## Function Configuration